Martial arts instruction in aikido for adults and children.

 Founded in 1997, our dojo was originally known as Puget Sound Aikikai, and was located in South Lake Union for ten years until we relocated to the Queen Anne neighborhood in 2007.
 Read our story at USAF news.

-Primary instruction is given by chief instructor Malory Graham, 5th Dan Shidoin (Certified Instructor.)
-Malory started her aikido training in 1988 and received her Godan rank from Y. Yamada Shihan in 2008.
+Primary instruction is given by chief instructor Malory Graham, 6th Dan Shidoin (Certified Instructor.)
+Malory started her aikido training in 1988 with Paul Sylvain Sensei and received her Rokudan rank (6th Dan) from Y. Yamada Shihan in 2014.
+She also has a close affiliation with instructors Yoko Okamoto Sensei and Chris Mulligan Sensei of Aikido Kyoto.
 She is a certified Shidoin instructor through The United States Aikido Federation.

 There are three kids' classes per week: 5:00–5:45 PM Mondays and Thursdays, and 9:00–10:00 AM Saturdays.

 Ongoing membership dues are $60 per month.
 For new students, we offer two month's dues together with a training uniform (a $50 value) for $120.